KKRG-FM

-KKRG-FM (105.1 FM) is a radio station licensed to Santa Fe, New Mexico, covering the Albuquerque area and northern New Mexico.
+KKRG-FM (105.1 MHz) is a radio station licensed to Santa Fe, New Mexico, covering the Albuquerque area and northern New Mexico.
 It is currently owned by American General Media.
+It airs a hot adult contemporary format with an emphasis on 1990s and 2000s hits.
 Its studios are located in Northeast Albuquerque (a mile north of Central Avenue) and the transmitter tower is located west of Los Alamos, New Mexico.
 Syndicated programming includes Brooke & Jeffrey in the morning and Liveline with Mason at night.

 History

-KIVA (1985-1991)
+KIVA (1985–1991)

 105.1 FM signed on in Fall 1985 as KIVA with a hot adult contemporary format in an effort to challenge KOB-FM.
 The station was owned by Constant Communications.
 In November 1986, Constant sold KIVA to the Daytona Group for $1.9 million (at auction).
 KIVA would then shift to a Top 40 format and rebranded as "Power 105".
 Daytona would then purchase KXAK for $425,000 in May 1987.
 KXAK became KIVA, while 105.1 became KIVA-FM, and would simulcast the programming in AM stereo for about a year.
 On December 1, 1989, the station would replace the local programming with a satellite delivered format called "The Heat" from Satellite Music Networks in Dallas, Texas, while 20 employees at the station were laid off.
 However, ratings for the station would fall near the bottom by 1991, while KKSS would rank near the top.
 In December 1991, Daytona sold KIVA-FM and KZRQ (the former KIVA) to Star of New Mexico for $300,000.
 At this time, the Top 40 format would be replaced by SMN's Z-Rock network, which played Hard rock and Heavy metal music.

-Z-Rock (1991-1996)
+Z-Rock (1991–1996)

 Z-Rock had aired locally on then sister-station 1310 AM since September 8, 1988.
 Although a "narrow casting" effort, the station intended to capitalized on the local popularity of rock and metal.
 In 1992, the call letters of both stations were switched, with 105.1 becoming KZRQ and the KIVA callsign moving to 1310, which had launched an Adult Standards format that April.
 It was around this time that Z-Rock would also begin to pick up more FM affiliates around the country under programming director Lee Abrams.
 While the format was national, there would be some local features on the station, as well as some local bands.
 In July 1993, Star Management sold KZRQ and KIVA to Territorial Communications for $900,000, with KZRQ forming an FM duopoly with oldies formatted KZKL.
 Throughout 1995, KZRQ featured a local "night shift" program from 6 p.m. until midnight.
 In November 1995, Territorial Communications would enter into a merger with Simmons Media Group to acquire the two AM and two FM stations.
 KZRQ was placed into a sales management agreement while awaiting a relaxation of ownership limits in 1996, as Simmons had just purchased KIOT.
 In April 1996, Simmons would buy out 80% of Territorial for $5 million.